beginning of content

 • Mild dehydration can be treated at home by giving oral rehydration fluids or water.
 Do not give drinks that are high in sugar.

-The body needs to have enough fluid to be able to function at its best.
-Children are at risk of dehydration, especially in hot weather, but it can happen at any time of the year, including winter, and especially when they are exercising.
-By the time they feel thirsty, they are probably already — so it's up to parents and carers to make sure they are drinking enough water.
+Dehydration can happen at any time of the year, including winter.
+Children and babies are at higher risk of dehydration than adults.
+By the time your child feels thirsty, they are probably already dehydrated.
+So, it's up to you to make sure they are drinking enough water.

 What causes dehydration?